EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Science/Sociology/Bureaucracy/Seeing Like a State.md

 - *Monocultures are, as a rule, more fragile and hence more vulnerable to the stress of disease and weather than polycultures are.*

 - *A good part of the politics of measurement sprang from what a contemporary economist might call the "stickiness" of feudal rents.
-Noble and clerical claimants often found it difficult to increase feudal dues directly; the levels set for various charges were the result of long struggle, and even a small increase above the customary level was viewed as a threatening breach of tradition.42 Adjusting the measure, however, represented a roundabout way of achieving the same end.
+Noble and clerical claimants often found it difficult to increase feudal dues directly; the levels set for various charges were the result of long struggle, and even a small increase above the customary level was viewed as a threatening breach of tradition.
+Adjusting the measure, however, represented a roundabout way of achieving the same end.
 The local lord might, for example, lend grain to peasants in smaller baskets and insist on repayment in larger baskets.
 He might surreptitiously or even boldly enlarge the size of the grain sacks accepted for milling (a monopoly of the domain lord) and reduce the size of the sacks used for measuring out flour; he might also collect feudal dues in larger baskets and pay wages in kind in smaller baskets.*

 - *Kula estimates that the size of the bushel (boisseau) used to collect the main feudal rent (taille) increased by one-third between 1674 and 1716 as part of what was called the reaction feodale.*